Jane Bromley Ambleside Academy Principal

 Sean Kelly Chief Executive

-Sean is an unapologetic advocate of children, particularly those with complex needs.
+Sean is an unapologetic advocate of children, particularly those with complex needs and vulnerabilities.

 He is a highly qualified and experienced leader in education and has demonstrated a commitment to lifelong learning achieving a Master’s Degree in Social and Emotional Behaviour and, most recently, the National Professional Qualification in Executive Leadership.
 This commitment has supported a highly successful school leadership career beginning as a SENCO, moving through assistant and deputy roles before accepting his first secondary Headship.
 Sean progressed to MAT school-to-school support roles in several Trusts, including Trust lead for SEND, Director of Education and a secondment to the Centre for British Teachers supporting a school in challenging circumstances.

-Sean has recently completed his Ofsted Inspector Assessment phase and is undertaking the induction phase before the Inspector sign-off.
+Sean is an active Ofsted Inspector.
+His remits include mainstream secondary and primary phases, and he holds accreditation to inspect special schools and AP Independent/Free Schools.
+Ofsted has recently invited Sean to undertake Lead Inspector training in October.
 Sean believes this is an essential step for the whole organisation to ensure all settings are focused on what matters most and have access to the most current developments in school improvement, expectations and compliance.

 Sean has successfully secured outstanding Ofsted judgements and led a school through more challenging outcomes.
 He considers that he has learnt a great deal about leadership and a polarised approach to school improvement through periods of challenge.
 He believes successes can lead to an incredible feeling of accomplishment, but they are no accident.
 They are the outcome of hard work, perseverance, learning, studying, sacrifice and most of all, a love of what one is doing.

-During his time with the Trust, Sean has supported school leaders through four inspections, securing three good outcomes, moving one from a category straight to a good judgment.
+During his time with the Trust, Sean has supported school leaders through four inspections, securing three good outcomes, moving one from a category straight to a good judgment, and no schools downgrading.

 Currently, Sean represents the Trust locally as a Board Member of the DfE Nottingham Priority Area Local Partnership Advisory Board, University of Nottingham – School and Colleges Advisory Board and Nottingham City Council (NCC) Education Improvement Board.
 He is also an active member of Nottingham Citizens, a regional Specialist MAT CEO network and the national SEND and AP CEO Network.